ni/NI-ELVIS-III-C-Examples/README.md

 # NI ELVIS III Shipping Personality Reference

 This document contains reference information about the NI ELVIS III shipping personality.
-The reference includes information of registers used to control the peripherals of NI ELVIS III.
+The reference includes information about the registers used to control the peripherals of NI ELVIS III.

 You can find NI ELVIS III Shipping Personality Reference  [here](./docs/NI\_ELVIS\_III\_Shipping\_Personality\_Reference.md).